lexie23c/Hivebets/README.md

 ---

-## What is HiveBets?
+## What is Hivebets?

-HiveBets is the **first gasless prediction market platform** built on BNB Chain.
+Hivebets is the **first gasless prediction market platform** built on BNB Chain.
 Powered by revolutionary x402 protocol, we let you bet on real-world outcomes from crypto token prices to social events with **zero gas fees**, complete transparency, and trustless execution.

 Traditional betting platforms are centralized, opaque, and take your funds off-chain.
 Even decentralized alternatives force you to pay expensive gas fees on every transaction.
-HiveBets changes this.
+Hivebets changes this.
 Every bet is recorded on the blockchain **without you paying a single satoshi in gas**.
 Every outcome is resolved by our proprietary Hivebets Oracle system pulling data from multiple verified sources.
 Your funds stay in your wallet until you place a bet, and winners are paid automatically through smart contracts.

-Whether you're predicting the next Four.meme token to moon, BNB hitting a price target, or even CZ's tweet activity, HiveBets provides a fair, transparent, and community-driven platform where the hive always wins together - **all without gas fees**.
+Whether you're predicting the next Four.meme token to moon, BNB hitting a price target, or even CZ's tweet activity, Hivebets provides a fair, transparent, and community-driven platform where the hive always wins together - **all without gas fees**.

 ---